 Nový Svět (which means “New World”) is a tiny old neighbourhood, just a short walk from Prague Castle.
 It used to house castle workers and artists, and it still feels like a quiet little corner from another time.

 The cobbled lanes, pastel houses, and peaceful vibe make it feel more like a film set than part of a capital city.
+After the crowds around the castle, wandering through here felt like slipping into a different world.

 A quaint, cobbled street in Novy Svet, Prague, lined with colourful historic buildings and a stone wall.